Funding

 Research fund in honor of Rella Cohn:

 The Department of Linguistics offers an annual fund for graduate student research, made available thanks to a generous endowment from the family of Rella I. Cohn.
 This fund provides financial support for a small number of graduate student research projects annually.
-Funds may be used to support any aspects of student research, including (but not limited to) purchase of materials or equipment, fieldwork expenses, research-related travel, and payment of conference registration fees.
+Funds may be used to support any aspects of student research, including (but not limited to) fieldwork expenses, research-related travel, and payment of conference registration fees.
 We will consider requests for reimbursement of past conference travel, or travel to a future conference to which the student has been accepted; we cannot consider requests for travel to conferences if the student has not yet been accepted to present at the conference.

 Applications for Rella Cohn funds will be accepted every quarter (including the summer) in order to fund future activities (typically carried out on the following quarter).
 Application materials include a one-paragraph description of the project, an itemized budget (including discussion of what you could do with partial funding), a current CV, and a list of current and pending support for this project.